PacktPublishing/The-Handbook-of-NLP-with-Gensim/README.md

-# A-Practical-Guide-for-NLP-with-Gensim
+# The Handbook of NLP with Gensim
-A Practical Guide for NLP with Gensim, published by Packt
+The Handbook of NLP with Gensim, published by Packt